magento/architecture/design-documents/web-api-controllers.md

 are being displayed one at the time.
 Having validation rules provided with the endpoints configuration would solve these issues.

-We could reuse existing validation mechanism that is partially being used for validating customer provided in Magento framework in _Magento\Framework\Validator_ namespace _(see app/code/Magento/Customer/etc/validation.xml)_.
+We could reuse existing validation mechanism that is partially being used for validating customers provided in Magento framework in _Magento\Framework\Validator_ namespace _(see app/code/Magento/Customer/etc/validation.xml)_.